MalloZup/cosmic-river/README.md

 - Team Metrics/Events:
  * you could trigger specific actions/workflows, or simply gather data thanks to events

 # Architecture:

-Cosmic River is a lightweight Distributed application Server/Client model, and made to be composable.
+Cosmic river is a lightweight distributed application Server/Client model, and made to be composable.

 The server component will listen on events of GitHub API3 and send them to the message broker of your choice. (rabbitmq and kafka (kafka not yet implemented))